All articles

 Cruise the Great Barrier Reef

 No trip to Queensland is complete without a visit to the Great Barrier Reef.
-Do it in style with a full-day cruise to Low Isles, a secluded coral cay.
+Do it in style with a full-day 35-metre superyacht cruise to the outer reef.
 Spend the day diving into the magical aquamarine lagoon, walk along pure-white sands or simply laze on the deck of your vessel, soaking up the views.
-Whichever activity you choose, a marine biologist is on hand for any questions you may have about this untouched patch of paradise.
+Whichever activity you choose, a master reef guide is on hand for any questions you may have about this patch of paradise.

 Soar and snorkel through the Whitsundays

-Experience the natural beauty of the Whitsundays from sea and sky with a scenic flight and full-day snorkelling adventure.
+Experience the natural beauty of the Whitsundays from sea and sky with a scenic flight and full-day ocean rafting adventure.
 Soar over the emerald Whitsunday Islands and admire the coral gardens of the Great Barrier Reef from above, keeping an eye out for splashing dolphins, turtles and whales.
-Once down on solid ground, venture out by boat for a full-day tour of the islands, visiting the world-famous Whitehaven Beach and South Whitehaven Lookout.
+Once down on solid ground, venture out by boat for a full-day tour of the islands, visiting the world-famous Whitehaven Beach.
 With all snorkelling equipment included, all you’ll need to bring is a sense of adventure.

 Feast at a revolving rooftop restaurant